okulovsky/CA/README.md

 Computer Algebra System for .NET Framework
 ================================

+# Preface #

+This is an extended and revised version of _Symbolic Computations in .NET Framework._ Medvedev I., Okulovsky Yu. *Proceedings of 6-th Spring-Summer Young Researchers' Colloquium on Software Engineering. с.
+105-109.
+Perm-2012.*

+The project is currently finished.
+The authors did not have the intention to build a full-fledged computer algebra system for .NET, and transformations rules are only part of the other laboratory's project.
+However, we hope the library will be useful for your purposes.
+Feel free to use and extend it under GPL v3 licence.
+Should you have any questions, please contact authors or info@air-labs.ru

 # Introduction #

 A computer algebra system (CAS) is a software program that facilitates symbolic mathematics.
 The core functionality of a CAS is manipulation of mathematical expressions in symbolic form.